silvhua/lighthouse-capstone-project/README.md

 # Experiment 2
 Given that the ML models used in this project only required the LV slope and LV intercept, only two data points per participant are theoretically required to engineer the model features.
-This experiment focused on FW squats, which are more commonly performed than SM squats.
 This time, instead of determining LV slope and LV intercept based on loads at 40%, 60%, and 80%  of 1RM, these were determined using various combinations of a subset of the loads (e.g. 40% and 60% 1RM).

 The aims of this experiment were to determine:
 1. Which two loads would provide the LV slopes and LV intercepts that would produce the 1RM predictions with the least error.